arnaudalmau/keyboards/readme.md

 - Hotswap

 ### Cons
-- It's a 40% ortho (?).
+- It's a 40% ortho.
 You know what you're getting into, right?